10 Healing Hobbies That Helped Me Survive Trauma

 8. Archery

-There’s something sacred about pulling a bowstring.
-The inhale.
-The tension.
-The release.
-I started archery not to hit bullseyes, but to find stillness in the draw.
+There’s something actually magical about pulling back a bowstring.
+The inhale, the tension, then the release.
+I started archery to find stillness in the draw, not to become the world’s best archer.

-Every shot asked for my presence.
-My focus.
-My breath.
+Every shot asked for my presence, my focus, and my breath.
 There was no room for spiraling thoughts when my hands were steadying a bow.
 I didn’t need to be strong.
-I just needed to align…my posture, my energy, my intention.
+I just needed to align my posture, my energy, and my intention.

-Some days I missed completely.
-Other days, the arrow landed true.
-Either way, I walked away taller.
+Some days I missed completely and never hit the target once.
+Other days, the arrow landed true and I felt like one of those heroines in the fantasy romance books I adore.
+Either way, I walked away a little taller.

 Recommended: Takedown Recurve Bow Set – Smooth, quiet, and beginner-friendly with just enough weight to remind you you’re alive.